Events

 • FASD and improving attendance/attainment

 There are more details about each below.
-We are inviting you to select three of those you most want to attend.
-We will then shape the day aiming to deliver 1st and 2nd workshop choices for as many delegates as possible.
+We are inviting you to select the two you most want to attend.

 Costs: